ethan-dowler/ethan-dowler.github.io/_posts/break-of-dawne/2023-04-05-break-of-dawne:-book-announcement.md

 ## The Premise

-Joye Dawne, along with her sisters, Sorrowe and Hope, suffer from an ancestral curse.
-Their family thrived on the Bellwind Plains until their parents mysteriously disappeared after a terrible storm.

-Now, a primitive, brutish tribe has invaded the Dawne sisters' homeland and is making life difficult.

-The three sisters each try to find meaning and purpose in this new, upside-down wold in different ways.
+Joye Dawne, along with her sisters, Sorrowe and Hope, suffer from an ancestral curse, passed down through their father, that gives them curled horns, pointed tails, and gray skin.
+That never mattered to them until their parents mysteriously disappeared in a terrible storm.
+If that wasn't enough, a primitive tribe of brutes recently invaded their homeland and started making life difficult.
+The three sisters search for meaning and purpose, each in their own way.

 ## Goals